 Next in line is the 3060 Ti.
 While its little brother sports more memory (12GB of GDDR6 memory for the RTX 3060 against 8GB for this one), this one has more CUDA cores.
 With a few extra of these parallel data processing units under the hood, it’s a more powerful GPU despite having less memory.
 As such, it’s a great choice for mid-range builds and gamers.
 We’re not quite in 4K or 1440p territory yet, but it’s good for QHD performance.

-RTX 3060 Ti GPUs are available starting from £319.99*
+RTX 3060 Ti GPUs are no longer available.

 NVIDIA RTX 3070 Graphics Card